Self-employed person consulting his accountant online in Quebec

 6. Qualifications

-Depending on the complexity of your situation, you may need to:
+Depending on the complexity of your situation, you may need:

-For most self-employed individuals with simple to moderate financial situations, an experienced bookkeeper or CPA is the best choice (offering good value for money).
+For most self-employed people with a simple to average situation, an experienced accounting technician or CPA is the best choice (good value for money).

-How Bankeo helps you find the perfect accountant
+How Bankeo helps you find your ideal accountant

-Finding a specialized accountant for self-employed individuals in Quebec can be time-consuming: Google searches, comparing rates, exploratory calls...
-Bankeo simplifies this process in three steps:
+Finding a specialized accountant for self-employed workers in Quebec can take time: Google searches, rate comparisons, exploratory calls...
+Bankeo simplifies this process in 3 steps:

 You fill out a short online form that identifies:

-• Your industry (consulting, creative, retail, services, etc.)
+• Your industry (consulting, creative, business, services, etc.)

 • Your revenue and transaction volume

-• The services you need (bookkeeping, tax returns, consulting, etc.)
+• The services you need (bookkeeping, statements, advice, etc.)

 • Your budget

-• Your area (or, if you prefer, a virtual accountant)
+• Your region (or if you prefer a virtual accountant)

 2. Matching with 1 to 3 specialized accountants (48 hours)

-Bankeo analyzes your profile and matches you with 1 to 3 accountants from its network of over 1,500 firms in Quebec who:
+Bankeo analyzes your profile and matches you with 1 to 3 accountants from its network of 1,500+ firms in Quebec who:

-• Haveexperience working with self-employed individuals in your industry
+• Have experience working with self-employed workers in your sector

-• Offer the specific services you're looking for
+• Offer the specific services you are looking for

-You will receive up to 3 personalized offers:
+You will receive up to 3 personalised proposals:

 • Availability for a free exploratory call

-You compare the offers and choose the accountant that’s right for you.
-There’s no cost to you —Bankeo is paid by the accountants when you sign a contract.
+You compare the offers and choose the accountant that suits you best.
+No fees for you – Bankeo is paid by accountants when you sign a mandate.

-• Huge time saver: No need to contact 10 accountants to get quotes
+• Massive time savings: No need to contact 10 accountants to get quotes

-• Personalized matching: The accountants we recommend truly understand your situation
+• Personalized matching: The accountants offered really understand your reality

-• Free and with no obligation: Comparing offers won't cost you a thing
+• Free and without obligation: Comparing offers costs you nothing

-• Quality Network: Our 1,500+ partner firms are verified (qualifications, insurance, reputation)
+• Quality network: The 1,500+ partner firms are verified (qualifications, insurance, reputation)

-• Ongoing support: If things aren't working out with your accountant, Bankeo can help you find a better option
+• Ongoing support: If the relationship with your accountant is not working, Bankeo helps you find a better option

-Since 2023, more than 12,000 business owners have found their ideal accountant through Bankeo, including thousands of self-employed professionals across all industries.
+Since 2023, more than 12,000 entrepreneurs have found their ideal accountant with Bankeo, including thousands of self-employed workers in all sectors of activity.

-Find an accountant in less than 48 hours
+Find your accountant in less than 48 hours

-Fill out our 5-minute questionnaire and receive up to 3 proposals from accountants specializing in self-employed individuals.
-It’s free and there’s no obligation.
+Fill out our 5-minute questionnaire and receive up to 3 proposals from specialized accountants for self-employed workers.
+Free and without obligation.

 Frequently asked questions

-Registration for the GST and QST becomes mandatory when your taxable income exceeds $30,000 over four consecutive quarters.
+GST and QST registration becomes mandatory when your taxable income exceeds $30,000 over 4 consecutive quarters.
 You must then register within 30 days of exceeding this threshold.

-You can also voluntarily register even if your income is less than $30,000.
-This allows you to claim back the taxes paid on your business purchases (CTI/RTI), which can be beneficial if you have significant business expenses.
+You can also register voluntarily even if your income is less than $30,000.
+This allows you to recover the taxes paid on your business purchases (ITCs/ITRs), which can be beneficial if you have significant business expenses.

-An accountant can help you determine whether voluntary registration is beneficial in your situation.
+An accountant can help you determine if voluntary registration is beneficial in your situation.

-Do I need to register as a self-employed worker?
+Do I have to incorporate as a self-employed worker?

-Incorporation (forming a corporation) can be advantageous if:
+Incorporation (creating a corporation) can be advantageous if:

 • You want to limit your personal liability

-• Do you want to split your income with a spouse or family members?
+• You want to split your income with a spouse or family members

-However, incorporation involves costs (around $1,500–$3,000 to start) and more complex accounting requirements (T2/CO-17 returns, payroll, financial statements).
-If your revenue is less than $70,000, remaining self-employed (as a sole proprietor) is often simpler and less expensive.
+However, incorporation involves costs ($1,500-3,000 at the start-up) and more complex accounting (T2/CO-17 returns, payroll, financial statements).
+Below $70,000 in income, remaining self-employed (sole proprietorship) is often simpler and less expensive.

-An accountant can perform a customized cost-benefit analysis tailored to your specific situation.
+An accountant can do a customized cost-benefit analysis for your situation.

-As a self-employed worker in Quebec, you must:
+As a self-employed person in Quebec, you must:

-1. File your annual income tax return (TP-1) with the provincial government and (T1) with the federal government by June 15
+1. File your annual provincial and T1 federal income tax return (TP-1) by June 15

-2. Attach Form TP-80 (Quebec) and Form T2125 (federal) detailing your business income and deductible expenses
+2. Attach the TP-80 ( Quebec) and T2125 (federal) forms detailing your business income and deductible expenses

-3. Pay any taxes owed by April 30 to avoid interest charges (even if you file your return on June 15)
+3. Pay taxes owing by April 30 to avoid interest (even if you file your return on June 15)

-An accountant prepares these forms for you, maximizes your deductions, and files your returns electronically.
+An accountant prepares these forms for you, maximizes your deductions, and electronically transmits your returns.

-Yes, if you use part of your home exclusively and regularly for your self-employment.
-You can deduct a percentage of your housing expenses (rent or mortgage, property taxes, electricity, heating, insurance, internet) based on the square footage used for your office.
+Yes, if you use part of your home exclusively and regularly for self-employment.
+You can deduct a percentage of your housing costs (rent or mortgage, property taxes, electricity, heating, insurance, internet) based on the area used for the office.

-Example: If your home office takes up 10% of your home’s total floor area, you can deduct 10% of your housing expenses.
+Example: If your office occupies 10% of the total surface area of your home, you can deduct 10% of your housing costs.

-Important: The deduction is limited to your net business income (you cannot create a loss by claiming the home office deduction).
-An accountant will accurately calculate the deductible amount and ensure compliance with Revenu Québec’s rules.
+Important: The deduction is limited to your net business income (you can't create a loss with the home office deduction).
+An accountant calculates the deductible amount precisely and makes sure to comply with Revenu Québec's rules.

-How much does an accountant cost for a self-employed person?
+How much does an accountant cost for self-employed workers?

 The cost varies depending on the complexity of your situation and the services requested:

-Generally speaking, the tax savings generated by a good accountant far outweigh their fees.
-With Bankeo, you receive detailed quotes from several accountants so you can compare prices and services.
+In general, the tax savings generated by a good accountant far exceed his fees.
+With Bankeo, you receive detailed quotes from several accountants to compare prices and services.

-When do I need to pay my estimated tax payments?
+When do I have to pay my instalments?

 • March 15